2023-2024 Mountain Improvements

 New Snowmaking Equipment

-Over 230 new snowguns will be installed on Backwoods, our new trail on Burnt Ridge, as well as Showcase, Uncas, Paradox, Peaceful Valley, and Chatiemac.
+Over 230 new snowguns have been installed on Backwoods, our new trail on Burnt Ridge, as well as Showcase, Uncas, Paradox, Peaceful Valley, and Chatiemac.
 More sections on the Interconnect will have snowmaking on the trails so we can keep them open longer and groom sections of them.
 Stay tuned for more exciting updates for our snowmakers!

 Completed projects include trail modifications, snowmaking improvements, and communications upgrades.